 Did you just get that special tattoo that you’ve always wanted?
 It looks great now, but how can you keep it bright and bold for many years to come?
-While some fading over time is natural and to be expected, one of the saddest things ever is premature fading of beautiful work due to neglect during the sunshiney months.
+While some fading over time is natural and to be expected, it can be devastating to experience premature fading of beautiful tattoo work due to neglect during the sunny months.

 Proper summer care for your tattoo is crucial, especially in the first few months.
 Even if your tattoo is in a discrete spot and covered by clothing, it’s still at risk for fading, color spreading, and scarring due to sneaky UV rays.

 Thankfully, there are some easy options to care for your tattoos that can just become a part of your daily grooming regimen.
 Even if you have sensitive skin – not to worry, we have all the tricks you need right here.

 – Using sunblock without saying.
 Once the tattoo is healed, apply a spf 30 or higher sunblock liberally to the entire tattoo every time you go out during the summer, and especially if you will be spending lots of time in direct sunlight – like on the beach.

 It’s especially crucial to put sunblock on your tattoo after it is healed during the first month (generally 10-14 days after you get it).
 This is when your tattoo is in it’s delicate healing stage, and very vulnerable to outside elements.

 Recommended sunblocks to use are Coppertone Waterbabies, Coppertone Sport, and Bull Frog.